-Clemente Soto Velez Cultural And Educational Center is proud to announce the presentation of the National Arts Education Collaborative Concert Thursday, May 28 and Friday, May 29, 2015.
+The Clemente Soto Velez Cultural and Educational Center is proud to announce the presentation of the National Arts Education Collaborative Concert Thursday, May 28 and Friday, May 29, 2015.

-The NAECC Concert co-produced by Margaret Elaine Plaza and Dr. Isidore Rudnick, features the collaboration of professional artists and performing and visual arts students from: Dr. Sun Yat Middle School 131, New York, NY; the School for Creative and Performing Arts, Cincinnati, OH; CREC Greater Hartford Academy of the Arts Middle School, Hartford, CT; and members of the Ruth Eckerd Hall Center Stage Choir, Clearwater, FL.
+The NAECC, a pioneering arts education initiative in NYC, features the collaboration of professional artists and performing and visual arts students from Dr. Sun Yat Middle School 131, New York, NY; the School for Creative and Performing Arts, Cincinnati, OH; CREC Greater Hartford Academy of the Arts Middle School, Hartford, CT, and members of the Ruth Eckerd Hall Center Stage Choir, Clearwater, FL.

-Highlights of the collaborative concert will be original works created by noted National Artist Teacher Fellows and administrators including: Afro-Cuban choreography by Margaret Elaine Plaza that depicts the resilience of African slaves, conceived from her experiences studying dance in Havana, Cuba; original jazz compositions written and conducted by Dr. Isidore Rudnick; a choral composition written in Rome by Kathleen Bawel; and poetry written by Pamela Nomura sung by the CREC Greater Hartford Academy of the Arts Middle School Choir conducted by Theresa Rice.
+Highlights of the collaborative concert will be original works created by noted National Artist Teacher Fellows and administrators including Resolve, choreographed by Margaret Elaine Plaza, an Afro-Cuban sacred modern dance that depicts the resilience of African slaves created from her experiences studying dance in Havana, Cuba, original jazz compositions written and conducted by Dr. Isidore Rudnick, a choral composition written in Rome by Kathleen Bawel, choreographed by Dr. Sun Yat Sen MS 131 Repertory Dance Ensemble, and poetry written by Pamela Nomura, sung by the CREC Greater Hartford Academy of the Arts Middle School Choir conducted by Theresa Rice.

-“The National Artist Teacher Fellowship Program offers arts educators from public arts high schools and Title 1 high schools and middle schools the opportunity to immerse themselves in their own creative work, interact with other professional artists and stay current with new practices,” says Dr. Rudnick.
-“Being able to participate in a collaborative production at this high level is likewise a transformative experience for our most gifted students of the arts.”
+“The National Artist Teacher Fellowship Program offers arts educators from public arts high schools and Title 1 middle and high schools the opportunity to immerse themselves in their own creative work, interact with other professional artists, and stay current with new practices,” says co-producer Margaret Elaine Plaza.
+“Being able to participate in a collaborative production at this high level is likewise a transformative experience for all of our beautiful, gracious, and gifted students!"

-“The National Arts Education Collaborative Concert connects professional artists and performing and visual arts students of diverse age groups, cultures and educational backgrounds across geographic distances and arts disciplines furthering the development of artists and arts education,” notes Ms. Plaza.
+“The National Arts Education Collaborative Concert connects professional artists and performing and visual arts students of diverse age groups, cultures and educational backgrounds across geographic distances and arts disciplines furthering the development of artists and arts education,” notes fellow co-producer Dr. Isidore Rudnick.
 “Our collaborative concert will empower artists, students, schools, and communities through artistic and academic innovation and will showcase the talent of an exciting new generation of young performers.”

-The Clemente Soto Velez Cultural And Educational Center is a Puerto Rican/Latino cultural institution that demonstrates a broad-minded cultural vision and a collaborative philosophy.
-While Clemente’s mission focuses on the cultivation, presentation and preservation of Puerto Rican and Latino culture, it is equally determined to operate in a multi-cultural and inclusive manner, housing and promoting artists and performance events that fully reflect the cultural diversity of the Lower East Side and the city as a whole. http://www.csvcenter.org
+The Clemente Soto Vélez Cultural and Educational Center is a Puerto Rican/Latino cultural institution that demonstrates a broad-minded cultural vision and a collaborative philosophy.
+While Clemente’s mission focuses on the cultivation, presentation, and preservation of Puerto Rican and Latino culture, it is equally determined to operate in a multi-cultural and inclusive manner, housing and promoting artists and performance events that fully reflect the cultural diversity of the Lower East Side and the city as a whole. theclementecenter.org/